nystudio107/craft-imageoptimize/README.md

 }
 ```

-The third is `placeholderImage()`, which displays a tiny Instagram-style low resolution placeholder image to display while the image is being lazy loaded.
+The third is `.placeholderImage()`, which displays a tiny Instagram-style low resolution placeholder image to display while the image is being lazy loaded.

 ![Screenshot](screenshots/placeholder-image.png)
 (Placholder on the left, actual image on the right)